 Culture is a critical element in the management of our organization.
-Our talented employees, known as colleagues, are focused on driving our business with the Optinose values as the foundation for all our efforts.
+Our colleagues are focused on driving our business with the Optinose values as the foundation for all our efforts.
 Our goal is that each colleague feels a deep connection to what they do, loves coming to work and is aligned to our One Mission - to improve lives.
-Our values of Authenticity, Fearless Conversations, Friendship, Openness, Perseverance and Possibility Thinking guide our actions and decisions.
+Our values of Authenticity, Fearless Conversations, Friendship, Openness, Perseverance and Possibility Thinking quide our actions and decisions.